 Scores and Reporting

-One of the goals of the AAPPL is to provide as much useful information to the test taker, instructor, parents, and other stakeholders as possible.
+One of the goals of the AAPPL is to provide as much useful information to the test takers, instructors, parents, and other stakeholders as possible.
 Through LTI, ACTFL’s exclusive licensee, we offer a variety of score reports to monitor learners’ growth and track progress toward district-, program- or school-wide goals for proficiency and performance.
 Learn more about AAPPL Scores and Reporting.

-Before taking the AAPPL, learners are encouraged to watch three short videos.
-They'll provide tips on how to perform your best.
+Before taking the AAPPL, learners are encouraged to visit the AAPPL Tips page, where they can watch three short video about the different components of the AAPPL.
+In the videos, there are tips on how to perform one's best.
 It is also recommended that learners practice with a demo AAPPL in their language, which can be found here.
-Validity and Reliability

 Validity and Reliability